 The magazine’s comics continued to mine the humor of rich old men out on the town with their young flapper mistresses.
 The one below was a center spread illustration by Wallace Morgan with the caption: “Poor little girl–to think you’ve never had anyone to protect you.”

-Finally, a look back at one of my earlier blog posts (Cuban Idyll) that featured Sloppy Joe’s bar in Havana.
-I recently traveled to Havana, and I am happy to report that the famous bar has been faithfully restored and business appears to be booming.
+Finally, a look back at one of my earlier blog posts (Cuban Idyll) that featured Americans in Havana.
+I recently traveled there and visited some of the old haunts, including the famed Sloppy Joe’s: